-17. In the light of the foregoing, the Commission considers that the choice of equating the status of the Ombudsman of Bosnia and Herzegovina to that of high public officials is not contrary to European standards.

-18. Nevertheless, the Commission wishes to underline the importance of ensuring consistency in the status and remuneration of all ombudsman institutions in Bosnia and Herzegovina and to warn against possible prejudicial consequences that a significant difference in remuneration among such institutions may provoke as concerns their credibility and their good co-operation.
+13. In the light of the foregoing, the Commission considers that the choice of equating the status of the Ombudsman of Bosnia and Herzegovina to that of senior civil servants is not contrary to European standards.
+Nevertheless, the Commission wishes to underline the importance of ensuring consistency in the status and remuneration of all ombudsman institution in Bosnia and Herzegovina and to warn against possible prejudicial consequences that a significant difference in remuneration among such institutions may provoke as concerns their credibility and their good co-operation.